 ….itty, bitty laundry room.

-Who really wants to enter your house though the laundry room?!
+Who really wants to enter your house through the laundry room?!

 A few years ago, we made it more functional.
 You can read about how we built the laundry room cabinets here.
-However, the style and organization was pretty basic.
+However, the style and organization were pretty basic.

 Poor thing.